 ‘I think that art & music are connected to each other, it’s also an important drive for me, and I can’t and don’t without both components.’

-‘My mom brought me in touch with ceramics, she is an artist herself and she always stimulated me to experiment with different materials.
+‘My mom brought me in touch with ceramics.
+She is an artist herself and she always stimulated me to experiment with different materials.
 Since I got in touch with clay, it felt so natural, that I had to do something with it.
-But I didn’t realize that I still would work with it now, only that I would work as an artist.’
+But I didn’t realize that I still would work with it now, only that I wanted to work as an artist.’

-Her very first sculpture was made when she was 10 years old.
+Natasja made her very first sculpture when she was 10 years old.
 Right from the start, she learned that it wasn’t an easy task to work with ceramics.
-She made a portrait of her cat, but as Natasja laughs and explains the glaze turned out ‘horribly sad’.
+For example, she made a portrait of her cat, but as Natasja laughs and explains the glaze turned out ‘horribly sad’.

 ‘I felt free to do what I needed to do.
-Also, some conversations with teachers triggered me, but the freedom and possibilities helped me to grow way more and to explore what was important for me.
-The confrontation with yourself is an important lesson, even it seems on short not too.’
+Also, some conversations with teachers triggered me in personal ways.
+This freedom and possibilities helped me to grow way more.
+It helped me to explore what was important to me.
+The confrontation with yourself is an important lesson, even though at that moment it seems that it is not.’

-When Natasja graduated from Rietveld in 2012, she immediately became a freelancer.
-Since she was a kid she was dreaming of being an artist and being independent.
-She couldn’t wait to work in her own studio and work for herself.
+Natasja graduated from Rietveld in 2012 and she immediately became a freelancer.
+She dreamt of becoming an artist and be independent since she was a kid.
+Consequently, she couldn’t wait to work in her own studio and work for herself.

-Throughout her life, this choice became more and more concrete — since from every ‘normal’ job she ever had she would get fired in a week or two.
-Next to other things that she already did like organizing shows, DJ-ing, making sculptures etc. she worked for years in her uncle’s motorbike shop: ‘It was a really nice atmosphere.
+For her, this choice became more and more concrete throughout life.
+She was involved in organizing shows, DJ-ing, making sculptures, etc. and in a meanwhile, she would get fired from every ‘normal’ job she ever had in a week or two.
+Also, she worked for years in her uncle’s motorbike shop as well: ‘It was a really nice atmosphere.
 We listened to Motorhead and the Ramones, while I was putting together motorbike parts.’

-The decision to be a freelancer as Natasja says was easy: ’It’s something you need to do, and don’t have to think about it’.
-Some of us are not build to work for other companies or a boss, it is much easier to work by your own rhythm and stay happy.
-In Natasja’s studio, things happen out of instincts and passion.
+Natasja easily made the decision to become a freelancer: ‘It’s something you need to do, and don’t have to think about it’.
+Some of us are not build to work for other companies or a boss, it is much easier to work on your own rhythm and stay happy.
+This way Natasja makes things happen in her studio out of instincts and passion.

-Every sculpture, vase, an object is made by hand and unique, made with different feeling and technique.
-These works have a strong character and a strong physical presence, which allows Natasja to make sculptures and applied arts with a feeling that can speak for itself.
+Every sculpture, vase, an object Natasja makes by hand.
+She produces each piece with different feelings and techniques — which makes it unique.
+Natasja makes works with a strong character and a strong physical presence.
+She aims to make sculptures and applied arts with a feeling that can speak for itself.
 She communicates through her sculptures.

-‘I like to make works what I don’t need to explain, but that you see what I felt when I made it.’
+‘I like to make works that I don’t need to explain, but that you see what I felt when I made it.’

-When objects give a bit strange and uncomfortable feelings, that’s the point when Natasja starts to enjoy the work the most.
-Currently, Natasja experimenting with casts of nipples.
+Natasja enjoys working the most when objects give a bit strange and uncomfortable feelings.
+In like manner, she experiments with casts of nipples.
 She makes vases, pots and weird undetermined ambiguous shapes out of them.

 ‘For me an interesting part of the body, if you look into the history of sexuality, taboos, religion etc. If you only take out the nipple and repeat it, it becomes something totally different.’

-At this moment Natasja is working on big 2D sculptural wall-pieces and preparing some new collaborations with other artists for more conceptual art.
+At this moment Natasja works on big 2D sculptural wall-pieces and prepares some new collaborations with other artists for more conceptual art.